Hazratullah Zazai

 Hazratullah Zazai (حضرت الله ځاځی; born 23 March 1998) is an Afghan cricketer.
 He made his international debut for the Afghanistan cricket team in December 2016.
-In February 2019, he scored the highest individual score by an Afghan batsman in a Twenty20 International, with an unbeaten 162 runs off 62 balls against Ireland.
+In February 2019, he scored an unbeaten 162 runs off 62 balls against Ireland, which is the highest individual score by an Afghan batsman in a Twenty20 International.

 Domestic and T20 franchise career

 He made his List A debut for Amo Region in the 2017 Ghazi Amanullah Khan Regional One Day Tournament on 10 August 2017.
 He made his first-class debut for Band-e-Amir Region in the 2017–18 Ahmad Shah Abdali 4-day Tournament on 20 October 2017.

 In September 2018, he was named in Kabul Zwanan's squad in the first edition of the Afghanistan Premier League tournament.
 On 14 October 2018, in the match against Balkh Legends, Zazai hit six sixes in one over.
 In the process, Zazai also equalled the record for the fastest fifty in Twenty20 cricket, from twelve balls.
 He was the leading run-scorer for Kabul Zwanan in the tournament, with 322 runs in ten matches.

 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 In November 2019, he was selected to play for the Rajshahi Royals in the 2019–20 Bangladesh Premier League.
 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.